Navid200/xDrip/docs/Nightscout/502BadGateway.md

 ## 502 Bad Gateway
 [Google Cloud Nightscout](./GoogleCloud.md) >> 502 Bad Gateway

-Do you get this error when you attempt to access your Nightscout in a browser?
+Do you encounter this error when attempting to access your Nightscout in a browser?
 <br/>

 ![](./images/502BadGateway.png)